cipriancozma/namaste-react/Readme.md

 ## 12. What is config driven UI?

 R: The app is driven by configs.
 The config driven UI means that the UI is driven by a config (all the data, configs are coming from the backend).

+## 13. Why do we need keys on mapping over an array of elements?

+R: It is important that React knows the keys which should be unique in order to not re-render the entire list.
+If the keys are unique, React will render only the item that is removed or added.

+If the keys are not present, then a warning will be thrown and React doesn't know how to unique identify the elements and in case of removing or adding elements, will re-render all of them.